nemozny/vnc-share-physical-monitor/README.md

 My goal was to
 1. run the X server on a monitor connected to RPI via HDMI, with a lightweight window manager, while simulaneously sharing the same screen via VNC.
 Not RDP, mind you!
 Or in other words - **I wanted to move the mouse cursor on my physical monitor using a remote connection.**
-2. I prefer to to run everything through SSH, on a localhost, so you don't have to bother with any passwords other than SSH.
+2. I prefer to to run all services only on localhost, and connect to them through SSH forwarding, so you don't have to bother with any passwords other than SSH.
 You need to make sure **all services were listening only on localhost!**
 3. Avoid using NoMachine and other resource hungry tools.

 I will describe two options here, but really only #2 fulfills the goal.